 2. Miradouro do Pico do Ferro

-From Miradouro do Pico do Ferro you’ll be able to see Lagoa das Furnas and Caldeiras das Furnas, where the inhabitants cook the “cozido à portuguesa” (Portuguese stew) in earth ovens powered by volcanic activity.
-If you want to taste this specialty, you should make a reservation the day before.
+From the viewpoint Miradouro do Pico do Ferro you’ll have the opportunity to enjoy breathtaking views over the lagoon Lagoa das Furnas and the calderas Caldeiras das Furnas, where locals cook the “cozido à portuguesa” (Portuguese stew) in ovens powered by volcanic activity.
+If you want to try this speciality, you should make a reservation the day before.

 3. Lagoa das Furnas and Caldeiras das Furnas

-This beautiful 12 hectare park with lush vegetation, offers a peaceful time in an impressive botanical collection (ferns, hydrangeas…).
+This beautiful 12-hectare park with lush vegetation offers a peaceful time in an impressive botanical collection (ferns, hydrangea and others).

 5. Poça da Dona Beija

-This place was originally a spring where the locals would bathe in a 30º naturally warmed water.
+This place was originally a spring where the locals would bathe in a 30 ºC naturally warmed water.

-A few years ago this place underwent construction and, since then, there are many available pools for people to swim in this rusty water.
+A few years ago this place underwent some construction works and, since then, there are many available pools for people to swim in this rusty-coloured water.

-- Tip: You should only visit this place if you don’t have time or don’t want to visit Terra Nostra Park.
+- Suggestion: you should only visit this place if you don’t have time or don’t want to visit Terra Nostra Park.

 1. Faial da Terra

-Start your day with a 4,5 km stroll through the woods in Faial da Terra and enjoy the beautiful Salto do Prego waterfall.
-Along the 2 hour walk, you will find, aside from the waterfall, beautiful landscapes and even an abandoned water mill.
+Start your day with a 4.5 km stroll through the woods in Faial da Terra and enjoy the beautiful Salto do Prego waterfall.
+During the 2-hour walk, you will find, aside from the waterfall, beautiful landscapes and even an abandoned water mill.

 2. Miradouro da Ponta da Madrugada

-With an amazing view over the Atlantic Ocean, this viewpoint also has all that you need to do a pleasant picnic .
+With an amazing view over the Atlantic Ocean, this viewpoint also has all that you need to have a pleasant picnic .

 3. Miradouro Ponta do Sossego